 Certain medications and treatments can impact how your thyroid functions.
 For instance, radiation therapy is used to treat certain cancers.
 If the head and neck area is exposed to radiation therapy, your thyroid gland can be damaged and unable to produce enough thyroid hormone.

 Similarly, some medications can damage the thyroid gland.
-For example, Lithium, which is used to treat psychiatric conditions, can interfere with thyroid hormone production and thyroid blood tests should be monitored regularly if you are taking this drug.
+For example, some medications used to treat psychiatric conditions, can interfere with thyroid hormone production and thyroid blood tests should be monitored regularly if you are taking certain medications.
 If you’re taking medication and you’re experiencing any of the above symptoms, you should speak to your doctor about any potential effects of your medication on your thyroid gland.

 Over-Response To Hyperthyroidism Treatment

 As we mentioned above, sometimes the thyroid gland can produce too much thyroxine, leading to hyperthyroidism.
 To treat this, doctors often prescribe radioactive iodine or anti-thyroid medications to control the levels of thyroid hormone being produced. s.
 However, this can occasionally decrease thyroid hormone production too much, leading to hypothyroidism.

 Less Common And Rare Causes Of An Underactive Thyroid

 While less common, there are other causes of hypothyroidism.
 Some of these include: